visgl/react-google-maps/docs/interacting-with-the-google-maps-api.md

 With the provided components you are able to declaratively create a [Google Map](./api-reference/components/map.md) or a map with [markers](./api-reference/components/marker.md) for example.

 Besides that there are three main ways and concepts to interact with the Google Maps API on lower level with this library.
-You can use the provided `hooks`, the `refs` that are available for some components or use the [useMapsLibrary](./api-reference/hooks/useMapsLibrary.md) hook to tap into other libraries and services of the Google Maps API or craft your own custom hooks.
+You can use the provided hooks, the refs that are available for some components or use the [`useMapsLibrary`](./api-reference/hooks/useMapsLibrary.md) hook to tap into other libraries and services of the Google Maps API or craft your own custom hooks.

 ## Hooks